kaikura/ImUs/README.md

 # ImUs
-*ImUs* is an application that develops through the interaction with others.
-It investigates the sense of collectivity that technology can enhance and evolve.
+*ImUs* is an application that develops through the interaction between users, enabling collaboration between them to produce a unique artistic piece.
+It is meant to be an interactive installation, and belongs to the broad subset of experience creation interactive art.
+The installation investigates the sense of collectivity that technology can enhance and evolve.
 We believe collectivity to be something more than the sum of individuals.
 *ImUs* is rooted in the key ideas of New Media Art:

 - **Materiality:** the audience is engaged through the physical world